 In December 2015, the EPA finalized rules that added new sources to the scope of its GHG monitoring and reporting rule.
 These new sources include gathering and boosting facilities.
 The revisions also include the addition of well identification reporting requirements for certain facilities.
 In addition, in June 2016 the EPA published a final rule that requires operators to reduce methane emissions from certain oil and gas facilities, that are constructed, modified, or reconstructed after September 18, 2015 (the "Methane Rule").
-Following the November 2016 presidential election and change in administrations, the EPA convened a reconsideration proceeding that culminated in a 2020 final rule that eliminated the obligation to control methane emissions under the NSPS, while maintaining the rule's substantive emissions control requirements because they serve to control emissions of other pollutants.
-That 2020 final rule, however, was undone by a June 30, 2021 Congressional Review Act resolution that re-instituted the regulation of methane from new, modified, and reconstructed oil and gas sources.
-Additionally, on November 15, 2021, the EPA published a proposed rule that would establish emissions guidelines for the control of methane from existing oil and gas sources for the first time under the CAA.
-The EPA intends to adopt the existing source emissions guidelines as a final rule by the end of 2022, which would then trigger a requirement for states to develop rules that will make the federal emissions guidelines enforceable as state rules over a three- to four-year period.
+More recently, the EPA issued a November 15, 2021 proposal and a November 11, 2022 supplemental proposal that would establish volatile organic compound and methane emissions standards for oil and gas sources that are constructed, modified, or reconstructed after November 15, 2021, as well as a set of volatile organic compound and methane emissions guidelines that would apply to existing oil and gas sources for the first time under the CAA.
+The EPA plans to issue a final rule from the pending proposal in 2023, which would then trigger a requirement for states to develop rules that will make the federal emissions guidelines enforceable as state rules over a three- to four-year period.
 The ultimate fate of the proposed GHG control requirements for existing oil and gas sources is unclear.
 Nevertheless, regulations promulgated under the CAA may require the Sponsor to incur development expenses to install and utilize specific equipment, technologies, or work practices to control methane emissions from its operations.